Melrowze/5-Year-Post-Implementation-Analysis-of-the-Affordable-Care-Act-/README.md

 ### Key Findings:

-#### 1. Increase in Health Coverage:
+#### 🌟Increase in Health Coverage:
-🌟 Over the five years following the implementation of the ACA, approximately 20 million more individuals gained health coverage nationwide.
+- Over the five years following the implementation of the ACA, approximately 20 million more individuals gained health coverage nationwide.
-🌟 By 2016, Medicare covered 56 million people, while Medicaid covered 76 million.
+- By 2016, Medicare covered 56 million people, while Medicaid covered 76 million.

-#### 2. Decline in Uninsured Rates:
+#### 🌟 Decline in Uninsured Rates:
-🌟 Nevada experienced the greatest decline in uninsured individuals from 2010 to 2015, with a decrease of 10.30%.
+- Nevada experienced the greatest decline in uninsured individuals from 2010 to 2015, with a decrease of 10.30%.
 Other states with significant reductions included Oregon, California, and Kentucky.

 ![biggest_decline](https://github.com/Melrowze/5-Year-Post-Implementation-Analysis-of-the-Affordable-Care-Act-/assets/44920093/fdc7dad9-bdec-4816-8cf3-7b8bb9a54102)

-#### 3. Impact of Medicaid Expansion:
+#### 🌟 Impact of Medicaid Expansion:
-🌟 Thirty-two states expanded their Medicaid programs to cover individuals with household incomes below a certain level.
+- Thirty-two states expanded their Medicaid programs to cover individuals with household incomes below a certain level.
-🌟 Between 2013 and 2016, an additional 17 million people enrolled in Medicaid.
+- Between 2013 and 2016, an additional 17 million people enrolled in Medicaid.
-🌟 The data suggests that Medicaid expansion played a significant role in reducing uninsured rates, with 90% of the top ten states witnessing the largest declines in uninsured rates having expanded Medicaid.
+- The data suggests that Medicaid expansion played a significant role in reducing uninsured rates, with 90% of the top ten states witnessing the largest declines in uninsured rates having expanded Medicaid.
 Notably, Florida was the only exception among these states.

 ![medicaid_expansion](https://github.com/Melrowze/5-Year-Post-Implementation-Analysis-of-the-Affordable-Care-Act-/assets/44920093/f2c39751-68e8-4f7d-82cc-c4b76a4a17ae)

-#### 4. Employer Health Insurance Coverage:
+#### 🌟 Employer Health Insurance Coverage:
-🌟 California led in employer-provided health insurance coverage, with approximately 20 million individuals covered.
+- California led in employer-provided health insurance coverage, with approximately 20 million individuals covered.
-🌟 Texas, New York, and Florida followed with 14 million, 11 million, and 9 million individuals covered, respectively.
+- Texas, New York, and Florida followed with 14 million, 11 million, and 9 million individuals covered, respectively.

 ![highest_employer_coverage](https://github.com/Melrowze/5-Year-Post-Implementation-Analysis-of-the-Affordable-Care-Act-/assets/44920093/b0d9547c-3bbe-4a95-b6e5-11f8a57daf37)